 MCC established a Disclosure Review Board (DRB) in 2013 to ensure that data collected from surveys and other research activities is made public according to relevant laws and ethical standards that protect research participants, while recognizing the potential value of the data to the public.

 The Vice President of the Department of Policy and Evaluation chairs the DRB, which is responsible for:

 - Reviewing and approving procedures for the release of data products to the public;

-- Initiating and coordinating any necessary research related to disclosure risk potential in individual, household and enterprise-level survey micro data on MCC’s beneficiaries.
+- Initiating and coordinating any necessary research related to disclosure risk potential in individual, household, and enterprise-level survey microdata on MCC’s beneficiaries.

-As part of a data-driven, evidence-based model for operations, MCC regularly funds surveys and other research activities that produce data products.
-Consistent with this model and its commitment to accountability, transparency and learning, MCC is publicly sharing data generated in the design, implementation and evaluation of its compacts and Threshold Programs to achieve two important goals:
+The Importance of a Disclosure Review BoardAs part of a data-driven, evidence-based approach to operations, MCC regularly funds surveys and other research activities that yield data products.
+Consistent with this model and its commitment to accountability, transparency and learning, MCC is publicly sharing data generated in the design, implementation and evaluation of its compacts and threshold programs to achieve three important goals:

 - Transparency.
 To enable any stakeholder, researcher or agency to understand the source data and verify the analysis behind MCC’s evaluations and investments.

 - Policy research for the public good.
 To maximize the benefits of MCC’s investments in large-scale data collection efforts above and beyond the original purposes of the evaluation.

 - Protect privacy of respondents.
 To protect the privacy of survey respondents, which at times will reduce the maximum transparency and data usability.